expo/vector-icons/README.md

 4. Run `git diff **/*.js` - do any of the changes look like they should be synced over to the equivalent `.ts` files in `src`?/

 - ToolBarAndroid and TabBarIOS are not included in @expo/vector-icons
-- Neither are the native vendor font loading or image source related methods.
+- Neither are the native vendor font loading methods.
 - Probably there won't be anything important.
 The main thing to look out for are user-facing API changes, the `@expo/vector-icons` internals are different enough that you don't need to worry about it.
 - Were any dependencies added?
 Check imports against those in the current package.json, see why they were added - maybe they support the `bin` scripts, in which case we need them.
 - TypeScript/Flow types for Icon/Icon.Button components may need to be updated.